-Beyond her classroom and media analysis work, Victoria is an active public speaker.
-Some of her featured speaking engagements include Harvard’s Latino Law, Policy, and Business Conference, Chicago’s Standard Club Lecture Series, and the U.S. State Department’s Public Diplomacy Program where Victoria spoke across the United Kingdom about the American electoral system.
-Victoria also enjoys working with professional organizations and businesses such as The National Association of Hispanic Real Estate Professionals, Public Radio International, Pzifer, and the Board of Hispanic Caucus Chairs to provide practical political analysis and media training that is applicable to their issue agendas.
+Beyond her classroom and media analysis work, Victoria strives to further bridge academic insights with on-the-ground realities through her public speaking.
+Some of her featured speaking engagements include Harvard’s Latino Law, Policy, and Business Conference, Chicago’s Standard Club Lecture Series, the Board of Hispanic Caucus Chairs, and the U.S. State Department’s Public Diplomacy Program where Victoria spoke across the United Kingdom about the American electoral system.